Riley-Py/UWaterloo-Work/MSE 253/Module 1.md

 ## Variability
 - *Range* - difference between largest and smallest value
 - *Mean Absolute Deviation* - average distance of data from mean
+- *Variance* - average of squared deviations form the mean
+-